 What else should I be aware of?

-Side effects of copper may include: stomach ache, cramps, nausea, and vomiting.
-Copper poisoning is rare and it may cause severe side effects including bloody diarrhea, low blood pressure, low numbers of blood cells, high amount of nitrogen waste in the body, circulatory collapse (sudden failure of the blood pumping system), sporadic fevers, and jaundice.
+The incidence of side effects due to copper increases with increasing concentrations.
+Side effects may include stomach ache, cramps, nausea, and vomiting.
+Copper poisoning is rare but it may cause severe side effects including bloody diarrhea, low blood pressure, low numbers of blood cells, liver damage, kidney failure, heart problems, fever, and jaundice.

 Copper can interact with some medications.
 It decreases the absorption of penicillamine.
-You should separate dose times of copper and penicillamine by at least 2 hours.
 Consult your health care provider if you have any questions.

 Copper supplements made from copper HAP or HVP chelate should only be used by adults.